dev-math/dotfiles/README.md

 * [spicetify-cli] - Command-line tool to customize Spotify client Read the wiki [Installation spicetify-cli]
 * [thunar-extended] - Thunar with split view, cursor audio preview and extra options for trash, desktop files and user actions
+* [zscroll-git] - A text scroller for use with panels

 ### Others
 * [zathura-pywal] - A script that dynamically generates a zathura colorscheme based on the current wal colors.